adam-sporka/GDSynth/README.md

 # GDSynth

-A micro framework for procedural audio, developed for a talk at GDS 2025 Prague.
+A micro framework for procedural audio, developed for my talk at GDS 2025 Prague.

 ```
 // GDSynth